fransisca25/amazon-portfolio-project/README.md

 # 🛒 Amazon Clone with AI Chatbot

 A simple e-commerce website inspired by Amazon, with an integrated AI-powered chatbot assistant.
 Built using the starter template from [supersimple.dev](https://supersimple.dev), this project simulates a basic shopping experience, with added user login and conversational support.
+Also included test code using Jasmine framework.

 ---